-Tittlejtuitle ACTION(S) Proposal Preparation phase Identify a research topic and subject area/s of interest, as well as potential project advisors.
-By the 'Semester Course Add Deadline' (10 th day) of the second semester Acquire the project advisor's approval (signature) Two weeks prior to the end of the second semester Submit the Signature Page and Proposal to the INI AAO 3 weeks before the last day of class in defending semester Submit Defense Scheduling Form and Video Consent Form to the INI AAO 1 week before the last day of class in defending semester Defend 10 days before the Final Grades deadline for graduating students Acquire the project advisor's approval and then submit Thesis/Technical Report and Signature Page to the INI AAO for approval by the INI and/or college.
+Timeframe Action(s) Proposal Preparation phase Identify a research topic and subject area/s of interest, as well as potential project advisors.
+By the 'Semester Course Add Deadline' (10th day) of the second semester Acquire the project advisor's approval (signature) Two weeks prior to the end of the second semester Submit the Signature Page and Proposal to the INI Academic and Student Services 3 weeks before the last day of class in defending semester Submit Defense Scheduling Form and Video Consent Form to the INI Academic and Student Services 1 week before the last day of class in defending semester Defend 10 days before the Final Grades deadline for graduating students Acquire the project advisor's approval and then submit Thesis/Technical Report and Signature Page to the INI Academic and Student Services for approval by the INI and/or college.